 Ruth Katzenstein Souza has been holding Mending as Metaphor circles as well as maintaining a textile practice using found and re-purposed materials.

 “Wholeness does not mean perfection.
 It means embracing brokenness as an integral part of life.” – Parker J Palmer

 We are conducting a Pecha Kucha on Saturday afternoon.
 A quick refresher: Pecha Kucha is the art of concise presentations, wherein you show 20 images, each for 20 seconds.

-If you would like to present your recent creative work, research, travelogue, or other relevant slides (yes, that's a subjective concept), read more and apply here.
+If you would like to present your recent creative work, research, travelogue, or other relevant slides (relevant is a subjective concept but related to "mindful materials"), read more and apply here.
 We'd love to hear what you're working on and thinking about.

 Textile Arts | LA is grateful for the support of the Helms Design Center, without whom this Summit would not be possible.